dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-on-vSphere.md

 # Summary

+Having enabled CPU virtualization extensions on the virtual machine template and adding trunk support to the vswitch you can launch virtual machines in your OpenShift cluster on vSphere with access to your lab networks.

-Now you have the ability to kick the tires on OpenShift Virtualization using vSphere in your lab.
-[Explore][1] and experiment with its features as you architect a solution that leverages bare-metal nodes at a greater scale.
+This is a great way [explore OpenShift Virtualization][1] and experiment with its features as you architect a production use case that leverages bare-metal nodes at a greater scale.

 Have fun!

 # References

-* [About OpenShift virtualization][1]
+* [About OpenShift Virtualization][1]
 * [KubeVirt.io][2]
 * [NMState.io][3]
 * [Machine API Operator][7]